1. Register with UCAS

 - your exam results weren't as expected, and you didn't meet the conditions of your offers.

 If you are in this position and still want to go to University the same year, you can add a clearing choice to your UCAS application.
-UCAS' Clearing video guide explains what you need to do.
+UCAS' Clearing guide explains what you need to do.

 Our Clearing Helpline operates from 1 August until the end of September.
 During this time we will publish a list of courses with vacancies.